rust-lang/rfcs/0000-modules/detailed-design/loading-files.md

 build layer, instead of the source layer.
 This has some disadvantages, in that users may prefer to not have to open the build configuration either.

-This will require migrating users away from `mod` statements toward the new system.
+This will involve migrating users away from `mod` statements toward the new system.

 ## Alternatives